Making a Bar Chart

 Example of labeling our bar chart

-Customizing The Data Chart
+Customizing the Bar Chart

 With our bar chart, we are also able to change the color palette, the legend title, and the legend location.
 Before we display our chart, let us take a look at how to further customize this bar chart.
 For this tutorial, we will be selecting the Colorgorical palette.